You’ve inherited an IRA or other type of retirement account from a spouse or parent – now what?

 - Develop an investment management strategy for inherited cash or assets

-- Diversify a concentrated stock position or other asset
+- Diversify a concentrated stock position or other assets

 - Explore “what-if” scenarios for ways the inheritance or windfall proceeds could be invested